 Culver-Stockton College is committed to providing the best possible educational environment for all academically qualified students.
 The mission of Disability Services at Culver-Stockton College is to provide appropriate assistance and reasonable accommodations for students with disabilities, such that those students have the opportunity to succeed in the classroom, limited only by their abilities, not their disabilities.

 Guidelines for Students Requesting Reasonable Accommodations for Disabilities Affecting Academic Performance:

-A student with a disability affecting academic performance should inform the Coordinator of Academic Support Services in writing of his or her disability and the nature of its effect on his or her academic performance.
-If an instructor becomes aware of or suspects a student has a disability, the instructor should refer the student to the coordinator of Academic Support Services.
+A student with a disability affecting academic performance should inform the Director of Tutoring & Academic Support Center in writing of his or her disability and the nature of its effect on his or her academic performance.
+If an instructor becomes aware of or suspects a student has a disability, the instructor should refer the student to the Director of Tutoring & Academic Support Center.

 The College, however, provides reasonable accommodations for otherwise qualified students with disabilities to assist them in obtaining an education.
 Accordingly, instructors make reasonable accommodations for students with disabilities in order to allow them opportunity, consistent with their diagnostic profile, to learn course content and to subsequently demonstrate mastery of course content.
-Instructors should not make such accommodations for students with disabilities without specific directives from the Coordinator of Academic Support Services.
+Instructors should not make such accommodations for students with disabilities without specific directives from the Director of Tutoring & Academic Support Center.

-In order to be considered eligible for reasonable accommodations, a student must submit the following to Academic Support Services:
+In order to be considered eligible for reasonable accommodations, a student must submit the following to Tutoring & Academic Support Center:

 - In the case of a physical disability, neurological disability, or emotional disability, a current medical evaluation completed by a licensed physician is required.
 A current medical evaluation is one which has been completed within one calendar year of the initial request for reasonable accommodations.